-Peter Wyatt was born in Kent in England.
+Peter Haldane Wyatt, A37512, was born in Kent in England on the 26th of March 1930.
 After WWII he migrated with his parents and they settled in Perth, Western Australia.
 His father was a medical doctor and there was another son in the family.

 After one year at UWA he joined the RAN and was selected to be a trainee pilot on 4 course.
 After gaining his wings he was promoted to Sub Lieutenant and sent to Lossiemouth in Scotland to fly Seafires with the RN.

 In mid-1951 he went to Culdrose in Cornwall to convert to Sea Furies.
 Following the conversion, weapons training for ground attack and qualifying deck landings, he was appointed in November 1951 on loan to 804 squadron, with the 14th CAG.

 HMS Glory with the 14th CAG took over from Sydney in Korea at the end of January 1952.
 In late May 1952 HMS Ocean relieved Glory and Wyatt returned to Australia joining 808 squadron at Albatross.
 He was the CO’s wing man during the landing on the Sydney at anchor in Gage Roads in October 1952.
 In mid-1954 he was appointed to 723 Squadron and undertook a short instructors’ course, after which he was the instrument flight examiner giving the regular instrument flying test that pilots were required to complete.